Climate Action Plan

 Green Business Accreditation Scheme

-As part of our pledge for sustainable growth, we are pleased to announce the launch of the Green Business Accreditation Pilot Scheme aimed at supporting local businesses in adopting sustainable practices.
+As part of our pledge for sustainable growth, we delivered a Green Business Accreditation Pilot Scheme between November 2024 and November 2025.
+The scheme was aimed at supporting local businesses to adopt sustainable practices.

 Green Mark is a sustainability certification scheme designed to promote environmental awareness and sustainable practices.
 It evaluates businesses on their environmental performance, encouraging the adoption of green technologies and practices.